 “Access” is an important term in education.
 Making the curriculum accessible to students with disabilities is a lot like making buildings accessible to people in wheelchairs.
 If there’s a barrier to your child’s learning, such as difficulty reading, the school needs to come up with the equivalent of a wheelchair ramp to help your child access the reading material.

 School districts have a process in place to determine which students are eligible for special education.
 This process involves a comprehensive evaluation that looks at the way your child thinks.
 It also looks at other aspects of her development.
-You or your child’s school can request an evaluation.
-If the district agrees to evaluate your child, the testing will be conducted at no cost to you.
+You or your child’s school can ask for an evaluation.
+If the district agrees to test your child, the testing will be conducted at no cost to you.

 What disabilities are covered by special education?

 IDEA covers 13 types of disabilities.
 They are:

 1. Specific learning disability (SLD) – The umbrella term “SLD” covers a specific group of learning issues.
 The conditions in this group affect a child’s ability to read, write, listen, speak, reason or do math.
 Here are some of the issues that could fall in this group: